 150% Direct Subsidized Loan Limit

-In 2013, the Department of Education implemented the Moving Ahead for Progress in the 21st Century Act (MAP-21) which added a new provision to the Direct Loan statutory requirements that limits a first-time borrower’s eligibility for Direct Subsidized Loans to a period not to exceed 150 percent of the length of the borrower’s educational program.
+In 2013, the U.S. Department of Education implemented a requirements that limits a first-time borrower’s eligibility for Direct Subsidized Loans to a period not to exceed 150 percent of the length of the borrower’s educational program.
 Depending on the situation, this provision could also cause first-time borrowers who have exceeded the 150 percent limit to lose the interest subsidy on their Direct Subsidized Loans.
 A first-time borrower is defined as any student who has no outstanding balance on a FFEL or Direct Loan when receiving a Federal Direct Loan on or after July 1, 2013.
 The Maximum Eligibility Period is based on the length of the student’s current academic program and is equal to 150% of the hours needed to graduate.
-Contact the Office of Financial Aid if you have additional questions.
+Contact Student Financial Aid if you have additional questions.

 The Federal Direct Unsubsidized Loan